10 Things to Do Around Byron Bay for Backpackers

 9. Go to the festivals

 As Byron Bay is a place for creative and artsy people it has become a hot spot to host some of the greatest music festivals in Australia.
 Falls Festival, Bluesfest and Splendour in the Grass are the biggest and most famous annual music festivals around the area.
-In addition to these there are multiple smaller festivals organized all year around.
+In addition to these, there are multiple smaller festivals organized all year around.

-Tickets to the biggest festivals are not exactly backpacker budget friendly, but there are still ways to enjoy these festivals even of you are broke.
+Tickets to the biggest festivals are not exactly backpacker budget friendly, but there are still ways to enjoy these festivals even if you are broke.
 One way to get to the festivals for free is to go working there as a volunteer to enjoy the festival vibe.
-The festival atmosphere doesn’t limit to the festival area alone.
-During the festivals the town is filled with people bringing the festival mood to the whole town.
+The festival atmosphere doesn’t limit the festival area alone.
+During the festivals, the town is filled with people bringing the festival mood to the whole town.
 Even if you couldn’t buy tickets to the festivals, just being in the town during festival buzz is an experience itself.

 The festivals around Byron Bay are not only limited to music.
 There are also festivals and events organized around surfing, fashion, food and spirituality just to name a few.
 Check out the event calendar from Byron Bay’s website.

 10. Embrace the beach life